What is Art Deco style?

 Le Corbusier

-Le Corbusier was a highly influential architect and designer and, although his work was more in line with mid-century modern and Bauhaus, he’s credited with being the first person to use the term “Art Deco.”
-His showing at the Paris Exhibition was one of the few featuring more modern, simplistic designs in stark contrast to the elaborate French Art Deco ones.
+Le Corbusier was a highly influential architect and designer.
+Although his work was more in line with mid-century modern and Bauhaus, he’s credited with being the first person to use the term “Art Deco.”
+His Paris Exhibition showing was one of the few featuring more modern, simplistic designs in stark contrast to the elaborate French ones.

 Josef Hoffman